-The Education Services Reduction Referendum will reduce the School District's budget by approximately $1.2 million permanently.
+The Education Services Reduction Proposition will permanently reduce the School District's annual budget by approximately $1.2 million.

 Research shows that property values are tied to the strength of the community’s school district.
 Lisle 202 is committed to effectively preparing students for college and careers.
 The knowledge and skills students learn today could help fuel the Lisle community’s economy tomorrow.
 In Lisle District 202, students have the opportunity to explore different career paths and interests as early as junior high school.
 These opportunities are one component of building the foundation for the next generation.

 Location: Election Commission